 - Determine if the worker is suitable for the job.
 "Working alone can be very challenging," says Meron, "and not everyone can do it from a psychological health and safety perspective."
 The worker should also be medically fit to work alone.

 Your hazard assessment will determine whether risks are too high or can be controlled, and what changes or preventive measures to put in place.

 These three control measures could make a difference between working safely and working at risk of injury or worse:

 - Ensure regular communication between the supervisor and worker.
 This is critical.
-Have the worker check in at predetermined times set by the employer - more frequently if there are high risks, says Shannan.
-During these calls, the supervisor can remind the worker about hazards to watch for, and provide guidance in unexpected situations or emergencies.
+Have the worker check in at predetermined times set by the employer - more frequently if there are high risks, says Meron.
+During these calls, the supervisor can remind the worker about hazards to watch for and provide guidance in unexpected situations or emergencies.
 Cell phones are a must, and if a cell phone won't work at the lone worker's location, provide some other means of communication, such as a satellite phone or radio.